-When an installer talks about your solar array, they’re typically describing the panels themselves and how they are situated on your property.
-Sunlight will hit the panels in your array and produce direct current (DC) electricity.
-The array will be connected to a central inverter (or multiple small ones, if you’re using microinverters at the panel site), and the inverter converts the DC to alternate current (AC) electricity for your home to use.
+Simply put, a solar array is a collection of multiple solar panels that generate electricity as a system.
+When an installer talks about solar arrays, they’re typically describing the solar panels themselves and how they are situated.
+Sunlight hits the panels in an array and produces direct current (DC) electricity.
+The array is connected to an inverter system, and the inverter converts the DC electricity t usable alternating current (AC) electricity.

 Does it matter where your array is located?